Residential HVAC System and How It Is Different from a Commercial Unit?

 1. Size of the HVAC Unit

 The most obvious difference between a residential and a commercial HVAC unit is of size.
 Commercial buildings are much larger than residential buildings or houses.
 Their requirement to condition an area also differs significantly.
 Hence, commercial units are much bigger in size than home HVAC systems.

 When buying a residential HVAC unit, it’s important you get the correct size for your space.
 Learn all about air conditioning sizing here.

 2. Operating Power

 The bigger the system, the more power a system consumes and produces to fulfill the needs of an area.
 Since commercial HVAC systems are much bigger, they are more powerful than residential HVAC units.
 Resultantly, commercial units can consume more energy and produce much more noise as compared to home HVAC units.

 3. Placement of the System

-On the other hand, for residential HVAC, the indoor air handler is placed inside while the compressor usually stays outside of the house.
+On the other hand, for residential HVAC, the indoor air handler is inside while the compressor usually stays outside of the house.

 4. Split System or Packaged System